fitzellforce/premier-league-data-analyses/README.md

 * R Programming (RStudio)
 * Tableau

-**Context:** Having just completed the Google Data Analytics Certificate, I decided to create an open-ended project that utilizes all the skills I had learned throughout the course.
+**Context:** Having just completed the Google Data Analytics Certificate, I decided to create an open-ended project that utilizes all the skills I learned throughout the course.
 This is my passion project.
 __________________________________________________________________________